re-rxjs/react-rxjs.org/docs/coreConcepts.md

 Composition is an important factor in RxJS streams.
 It's often recommended to break down streams into smaller chunks, that you can later compose into more complex interactions.

-Note that you might not need to use `bind` on every observable. `bind` only makes sense when you want to represent a value which you'd like to share with other streams, and if you need to access that stream from React.
-Think of `bind` as a way of turning a stream into a state.
+Note that you might not need to use `bind` on every observable. `bind` only makes sense when you need to get a hook for that stream, or to create a _parametric_ observable (basically a function that returns an observable).

 ## Entry points